JohnSilentHill/Python-Code-Practice/update_log.md

 > Add compatability for choosing brands from the store.
 Currently it is generic and you select a brand when using the item, but later I want brands to show separately in your inventory.

 > Add the choice function standardisation to the item usage actions.
 As of now, they are just a generic input but it needs the "Your choice:" formatting too.

+> List the global variables in 1 line rather than stacking.